Belle had a pet rabbit named Cocoa who she loved with all her heart.

 - Talk to your rabbit: I talk to Cocoa constantly and she responds by purring, jumping up, and licking us.
 Always talk in a very calm and composed voice.
 They can sense how we are feeling, so if you talk high and loud it will frighten them.

 - Get on their level: Getting down on the ground to pet and talk to your bunny will help greatly.
 He will feel less intimidated by your size because you’re not moving him for your comfort, but you're making sure he feels comfortable.

-- Watch your bunny: Sit and watch your bunny’s movements in the house.
+- Watch and learn: Sit and watch your bunny’s movements in the house.
 This way you are learning about the rabbit’s personality and letting him comfortably check out the house.
 Bunnies are very curious, so they love investigating.
 You will also see where their favourite places are and where they like to pee.

-- Treat your bunny: Treats are a very effective way of getting your bunny to trust you.
+- Offer treats: Treats are a very effective way of getting your bunny to trust you.
 Showing the bunny that there are advantages to being close to you will definitely work.
 Using small amounts of apple, banana, and broccoli will soon win him over.

-- Stroking and cuddling: When you’re down at bunny's level and she is comfortable sitting beside you, stroke her back gently and talk soothingly to her.
+- Stroke and cuddle: When you’re down at bunny's level and she is comfortable sitting beside you, stroke her back gently and talk soothingly to her.
 Over time, you will be able to rub her ears, her cheeks, her nose, and cuddle her!
 If your bun doesn’t agree to the initial petting, then it might take a bit longer.
 Some rabbits are not as cuddly as others but they will show affection in other ways.
-Check this link for signs of a happy bunny.
+Check this article for signs of a happy bunny.